ggreen86/XLSX-Workbook-Class/README.md

 Release 53 is released to fix a bug affecting the cell alignment for grids using dynamic properties.
 See the Release Notes for more information.

+## Release 54

+Release 54 is released to fix a number of bugs.
+See the Release Notes for more information.

 ## Written By

 Gregory Green